MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/preview-app.md

 4. **Orientation Switcher**: Switch between vertical and horizontal orientation.
 This button will be disabled if the Lock Orientation setting is set to **On**.

 ## Display settings

-The behavior of your app using each of the preview options will depend on the app type and selected display settings.
+The way in which your app behaves with each preview option is determined by the app type and the display settings that have been selected.

-If you are building your app to be responsive so that the contents of your app reflow depending on the screen space available on the device, the device picker can help you ensure that the content is reflowing in the way you’d like.
+For instance, if you're developing a responsive app, the content within it will adjust to fit the screen size of the device being used.
+The device picker feature allows you to confirm that the content is adjusting correctly.

 VIDEO LINK

-The preview experience will appear differently depending on some of the settings in your app and whether you chose tablet or phone when you first created your app.
+The way the preview appears can differ based on the app settings and whether you selected a phone or tablet layout during the app creation process.

 - Apps created using the Phone setting can still be viewed in the preview while selecting a tablet type device from the device picker, but if the app was not built using responsive app creation techniques, the app will still appear in in a phone shape on tablet devices.
 You will see a message explaining why the preview is narrow.
 If you’d like your app to be responsive to phone, tablet, and web sizes we recommend selecting the Tablet option to create your app.
 You can use responsive auto-layout containers to determine the flow of the content for different screen sizes including phones.
 Learn more.